Efficient Property Management in Notion: A Step-by-Step Guide

 Managing Properties

-Once you have added properties, you can easily manage them to fit your evolving needs.
+Once you have added properties, you can easily update them as your project evolves.

 Renaming and Reordering Properties